-Finally, Critical Obstacles In Lyme Disease Treatment and Diagnosis Mastered
+Finally, Critical Obstacles in Lyme Disease Treatment and Diagnosis Mastered

 How This Disease Is Growing Out Of Control

 Americans alone are on over 650 billion dollars of pain medication annually.
 With the advent of the Affordable Care Act, those numbers are only set to rise.
 In modern medicine, the answer to treatment is managing symptoms, keeping people in bondage and reducing their quality of life while accelerating their aging process within their entire body.
-Are these conditions really in your head or do you in fact have another condition that is linked to all these symptoms?
+Are these conditions really in your head or do you in fact have another condition that is linked to all of these symptoms?
 In our clinical experience and over a decade of working with patients, we have found a massive misdiagnosis of chronic Lyme disease, tick borne infections, as well as virus, fungal and parasitic infections.
-The problem is that if you have infections the only way to heal the body is to properly kill those infections and allow the immune system to regain its place.
-Otherwise no amount of pain killers, sleep aids, anti-depressants or anti-inflammatory drugs are going to stop those infections from deteriorating the patient’s brain, hormonal function and entire nervous system.
-No other form of treatment or Band-Aid approach will work.
-To make matters worse, some physicians in the infectious disease society tell patients that you cannot develop a chronic infection of Lyme disease, but the reality is few physicians are actually trained to work in chronic Lyme disease complex.
-To make this easier to understand, let’s define Chronic Lyme Disease Complex (CLDC), based on our ten years of clinical experience and our Lyme literate medical doctors’ experience with treating chronic infections, fibromyalgia and autoimmune diseases.
-Envita defines CLDC as involving one or more factors: Lyme disease; its coinfections; the reactivation of dormant infections, such as viruses; and an immune compromised state that can be further complicated by heavy metal and chemical toxicities.
-How this differs from the CDC’s definition is, they are treating Lyme disease in a vacuum as one infection and not clinically correlating it to the complete complex diagnosis that is typically seen in patients.

 Reported Nationwide Numbers Tell It All

 But these tests are immune system sensitive tests that miss well over 50 percent of cases.
 Why?
 Simply put, a patient's immune system is far too compromised or weak to respond in many extended cases, so the test returns with a false negative.
 Therefore, the immune system must be tested first to include more detailed infectious profiles with a correct patient history and symptom list.
 This is the most accurate way to achieve the correct diagnosis and help the patient towards improving their quality of life.
 Too many people suffer needlessly this way, but luckily there is much better way to go.

 Treatment That Really Matters

 So what does this grave misdiagnosis translate to?
-A massive diagnostic influx of fibromyalgia, chronic fatigue syndrome, autoimmune diseases and neurological conditions that are all idiopathic (meaning these conditions have no real know cause or causes.)
-Remember, fibromyalgia was believed to be in everyone's head until Lyrica was mass-marketed and prescribed, allowing pharmaceutical companies to do what they do best: making billions by managing symptoms, never really healing patients and keep them on expensive medication for a lifetime.
+A massive diagnostic influx of fibromyalgia, chronic fatigue syndrome, autoimmune diseases and neurological conditions that are all idiopathic (meaning these conditions have no real known cause or causes).
+Remember, fibromyalgia was believed to be in everyone's head until Lyrica was mass-marketed and prescribed, allowing pharmaceutical companies to do what they do best: making billions by managing symptoms, never really healing patients and keeping them on expensive medication for a lifetime.